boy12371/launchdock/README.md

 You need a Dockerfile in the root of your project.
 If your project is on github, you can use [Docker.io Trusted Builds](https://index.docker.io/help/docs/#trustedbuilds) to automatically make updated project builds.
 Goto to docker.io, register, and go to Trusted Builds and point to your repo.

-In the root of your meteor project, and commit this Dockerfile to your project:
+In the root of your meteor project, add, then commit this Dockerfile to your project:
 ```bash
 curl -O https://raw.githubusercontent.com/ongoworks/meteor-launcher/master/Dockerfile
 ```